HL7NZ/nhi/input/pagecontent/matchPatient.md

 ### Match Patient Overview

-* The match patient operation allows a user to search the locate a Patient record with known Patient demographics.
+* The match patient operation allows a user to search and locate a Patient record with known Patient demographics.

 <div>
 {% include match-patient.svg %}